fizeul/fizeul/README.md

 - 👋 Hi, I’m @fizeul
-- 👀 I’m interested in Data Analysis and Web Page Development
+- 👀 I’m interested in Software Engineerimg and Data Analysis
-- 🌱 I’m currently learning Data Analysis on Udacity
+- 🌱 I’m currently software Engineering on ALX
-- 💞️ I’m looking to collaborate on Data Analysis Projects
+- 💞️ I’m looking to collaborate on Software Engineering/Data Analysis Projects
 - 📫 You can reach me via my LinkedIn profile on my page

 <!---